What's happening on Mitchell Street?

 We engaged with the local community early in this project to understand what was important and how we could improve the Mitchell Street area.
 You told us you love the community atmosphere but would like it to be enhanced with improved public spaces.

 We invited the community to provide feedback online or at Stockton Library between 1st December and 14th December 2020 on the design and guidance on elements including the colour choice of planter boxes which will be installed at various locations along Mitchell Street.
-The outcomes are below:
+The outcomes are below, with charcoal being the preferred colour for planter boxes:

 For further information on the outcomes visit our Have Your Say page or view the full engagement report.